Ellen Stager: London residences

 On 4 November 1925 it was reported that Lord and Lady Ormonde had taken a long lease of a much larger house at No. 11 Bryanston Square.
 11 Bryanston Square remained as their London home until at least 1938.

 The lease over 11 Bryanston Square was renewed for a thirty-six year period from 25 March 1939 for £3,750 and an annual ground rent of £250; however by 1943 the house had been sub-let.
 The lease was terminated in 1956; Ellen's Executors received £4,500 for the early release.

 By the time of Arthur's death in 1943, the Ormondes had vacated No. 11 Bryanston Square.
+By August 1945 the house, along with several neighbouring properties on the western side of Bryanston Square, was occupied by the United States Strategic Air Forces (Rear) Headquarters.

-Second-World-War bombing left parts of Bryanston Square in need of extensive repair.
+Second-World-War bombing has also left parts of Bryanston Square in need of extensive repair.
 A local report in March 1946 noted that several houses on the east side, including No. 11, were still awaiting reinstatement under the War Damage Commission scheme.
 Estate papers held at the National Archives record the post-war repairs carried out to Nos 10–12.

 Country residences

 The first record of Ellen and Arthur maintaining a country residence is at Sandleford Priory, near Newbury, from at least 1895 to September 1898.

 In the 1901 UK Census, Lord and Lady Arthur Butler were recorded as living in Willesley House near Cranbrook in Kent, with their younger son Arthur and daughters Evelyn and Rachel, and a household of 14 servants, including a Governess, Butler, Cook, two Footmen, a Kitchenmaid, Nurse, and three Housemaids living in the House, and two grooms, a coachman and hall boy living in various outbuildings.

 In 1901 Ellen purchased the Gennings Park in Kent, which would be her home for the following fifty years until her death in 1951.
-The purchase of country estate of their own by Lord and Lady Arthur Butler, after fourteen years of marriage, was reportedly made following the death of Lord Arthur's cousin George O'Callaghan, 2nd Viscount Lismore in 1899; Lord Lismore had reportedly informed his family that, following the deaths of his two sons, Lord Arthur Butler would be the heir to his estates (a large estate in Ireland centred on Shanbally Castle).
-Following Lismore's death, his Will revealed that he had instead named Lord Arthur's nieces Lady Beatrice and Lady Constance Butler as the beneficiaries of his estate.
+The purchase of country estate of their own by Lord and Lady Arthur Butler, after fourteen years of marriage, was reportedly made following the death of Lord Arthur's cousin George O'Callaghan, 2nd Viscount Lismore in 1899; Lord Lismore had reportedly informed his family that, following the deaths of his two sons, Lord Arthur Butler would be the heir to his estates (47,000 acres in Ireland centred on Shanbally Castle worth £18,435 annually).
+Following Lord Lismore's death in 1898, his Will revealed that he had instead named Lord Arthur's nieces Lady Beatrice and Lady Constance Butler as the beneficiaries of his estate.